UmmItC/Article/Android/Tools/FOSS Daily Apps/index.md

 ![](./featured.jpg)

-## Apps

-**1. SimpleLogin:** Protecting my email privacy has never been easier.
-With SimpleLogin, I create unique aliases for every service I sign up for, shielding my primary email from spam and tracking.

-**2. Mullvad VPN:** Ensuring my online activities remain private and secure, Mullvad VPN encrypts my internet connection, keeping my data safe from prying eyes.

-**3. NeoStore:** A convenient interface for accessing the vast repository of FOSS apps on F-Droid

-**4. Aurora Store:** For apps not available on traditional app stores, Aurora Store allows me to download and update apps from the Google Play Store anonymously, without the need for a Google account.

-**5. Tuta:** With end-to-end encryption and zero-tracking policies, Tuta is my go-to email service for secure communication.

-**6. Proton:** The one-stop solution for digital privacy.
-From encrypted email services to VPN protection, secure cloud storage with photo auto-sync, password management, and a private calendar.

-**7. SimpleX Chat:** Redefines secure messaging with its two-layer end-to-end encryption.

-**8. Molly:** A privacy-focused fork of Signal messenger, Molly enhances push notifications and operates independently from Google Mobile Services (GMS), ensuring my messages are secure and private.

-**9. NewPipe:** Say goodbye to YouTube's tracking and ads.
-NewPipe is a lightweight YouTube client that allows me to watch videos and listen to music without compromising my privacy.

-**10. LibreTube:** Built upon the foundation of NewPipe, LibreTube fetches videos from the Piped.video API, providing a decentralized and privacy-focused platform for watching online content.

-**11. ente Photos:** Keeping my photos organized and secure, ente Photos offers end-to-end encryption and local storage options, ensuring my memories remain private.

-**12. MEGA:** For cloud storage needs, MEGA provides secure, encrypted storage with generous free tiers and cross-platform support.

-**13. Mull:** Mull is a privacy-focused fork of the Firefox browser, removing trackers and other privacy-invading elements, providing a more secure browsing experience.

-**14. Brave:** A privacy-focused web browser, Brave blocks ads and trackers by default, providing a faster and safer browsing experience.

-**15. CuteCalc:** Adding a touch of whimsy to my daily tasks, CuteCalc is a fully functional calculator app with a charming design.

-**16. GrapheneOS:** Protecting my device from security threats, GrapheneOS is a privacy-focused Android operating system that prioritizes security and user control.

-**17. Quillpad:** Taking notes with true offline, unlike Google that stole your notes.

-**18. Binary Eye:** For scanning QR codes without compromising privacy.

-**19. KeePassDX:** Managing my passwords securely, KeePassDX stores my credentials in an encrypted database, accessible only with a master password or key file.

-**20. PCAPdroid:** Monitoring network traffic on my device, PCAPdroid helps me identify and block suspicious connections, enhancing my security.

-**21. LocalSend:** Need to transfer files between devices?
-LocalSend utilizes peer-to-peer technology for fast and secure file sharing over local networks.

-**22. KDE Connect:** Seamlessly integrating my Android device with my desktop environment, KDE Connect allows for file sharing, notifications, and remote control across devices.

-**23. microG:** Enjoying the benefits of Google services without sacrificing privacy, microG is a free and open-source reimplementation of Google's proprietary libraries, allowing for a more privacy-respecting Android experience.

-**24. Aves:** Aves serves as a secure gallery app, ensuring your images and photos are stored with privacy and protection in mind.

-**25. Neo Launcher:** Customizing my Android experience, Neo Launcher provides a lightweight, privacy-focused alternative to traditional launchers.

-**26. URL Cleaner:** Protecting my browsing habits from prying eyes, URL Cleaner automatically removes tracking parameters from URLs, preserving my privacy online.

-**27. Coffee:** Coffee is a handy tool that allows you to prevent your screen from timing out, ensuring it stays on when you need it.
-This minimalist app doesn't track your location or personal data, providing a simple and effective solution for keeping your screen awake.
+## Privacy & Security Tools

+### SimpleLogin

+Protecting email privacy by creating unique aliases for every service, shielding the primary email from spam and tracking.

+### Mullvad VPN

+Encrypting internet connections to keep data private and secure from prying eyes.

+### PCAPdroid

+Monitoring network traffic on the device to identify connections, Just like wireshark.

+### microG

+A free and open-source reimplementation of Google’s proprietary libraries, allowing for a more privacy-respecting Android experience.

+### GrapheneOS

+A privacy-focused Android operating system that prioritizes security and user control, protecting the device from security threats.

+### URL Cleaner

+Automatically removes tracking parameters from URLs, preserving browsing privacy.

+## Messengers

+### SimpleX Chat

+Redefines secure messaging with two-layer end-to-end encryption, ensuring privacy in communications.

+### Molly

+A privacy-focused fork of Signal messenger, enhancing push notifications and operating independently from Google Mobile Services (GMS).

+## Email Services

+### Tuta

+Provides secure communication with end-to-end encryption and zero-tracking policies.

+### Proton Mail

+Offers encrypted email services as part of a comprehensive suite of digital privacy tools.

+## Cloud Storage

+### Proton Drive

+Part of the Proton suite, offering secure cloud storage with photo auto-sync and encrypted storage solutions.

+### ente Photos

+End-to-end encrypted photo storage, keeping photos organized and secure with local storage options.

+### MEGA

+Provides secure, encrypted cloud storage with generous free tiers and cross-platform support.

+## App Stores

+### NeoStore

+Provides a convenient interface for accessing the vast repository of FOSS apps on F-Droid.

+### Aurora Store

+Allows downloading and updating apps from the Google Play Store anonymously, without the need for a Google account.

+## Browsers

+### Mull

+A privacy-focused fork of the Firefox browser, removing trackers and other privacy-invading elements for a more secure browsing experience.

+### Brave

+Blocks ads and trackers by default, offering a faster and safer browsing experience.

+## YouTube Clients

+### NewPipe

+A lightweight YouTube client that allows watching videos and listening to music without compromising privacy by avoiding tracking and ads.

+### LibreTube

+Built on NewPipe, fetching videos from the Piped.video API to provide a decentralized and privacy-focused platform for watching online content.

+## Utility & Productivity

+### KeePassDX

+Securely manages passwords, storing credentials in an encrypted database accessible only with a master password or key file.

+### LocalSend

+Utilizes peer-to-peer technology for fast and secure file sharing over local networks.

+### KDE Connect

+Integrates Android devices with desktop environments for file sharing, notifications, and remote control across devices.

+### CuteCalc

+A fully functional calculator app with a charming design.

+### Quillpad

+Allows taking notes with true offline capabilities, without the risk of data being stolen.

+### Binary Eye

+Scans QR codes without compromising privacy.

+### Coffee

+Prevents the screen from timing out, ensuring it stays on when needed without tracking personal data.

+## Launchers & Customization

+### Neo Launcher

+A lightweight, privacy-focused alternative to traditional Android launchers, providing a customizable user experience.

+## Galleries & Media

+### Aves

+A secure gallery app ensuring images and photos are stored with privacy and protection in mind.

 ## Take back our Privacy

+Offers a one-stop solution for digital privacy, including encrypted email services, VPN protection, secure cloud storage, password management, and a private calendar.

-With these FOSS Android apps, taken back control of our digital life, prioritizing privacy and security without sacrificing functionality. reclaiming your online privacy with FOSS alternatives to mainstream apps.
+With these FOSS Android apps, you can take back control of your digital life, prioritizing privacy and security without sacrificing functionality.
+Reclaim your online privacy with these FOSS alternatives to mainstream apps.